"Freedom can exist only in the society of knowledge."Benjamin Rush

 Tuta libertas.
 Those were the words that John Dickinson used to describe the new college.
-Tuta libertas--"A bulwark of liberty."
-To further his educational enterprise, Rush had asked that Dickinson--known widely as the "Penman of the Revolution" and the governor of Pennsylvania--lend his support and his name to the college that was being established in the western frontier of his state.
+Tuta libertas: "A bulwark of liberty."
+To further his educational enterprise, Rush asked that Dickinson—known widely as the "Penman of the Revolution" and the governor of Pennsylvania—lend his support and his name to the college that was being established in the western frontier of his state.
 Dickinson was easily convinced, and together he and Rush set about the task of devising a seal for the college.
-The image they created--featuring a liberty cap, a telescope, and an open Bible--remains the official college seal today.
-It represents a mission that has been ingrained in Dickinson College for nearly 225 years: to offer students a useful and progressive education in the arts and sciences, an education grounded in a strong sense of civic duty to become citizen-leaders.
+The image they created—featuring a liberty cap, a telescope and an open Bible—remains the official college seal today.
+It represents a mission that has been ingrained in Dickinson College for more than two centuries: to offer students a useful and progressive education in the arts and sciences—an education grounded in a strong sense of civic duty to become citizen-leaders.

 The Shape of the Story